How To Have An Elevated Vacation With Just You & Your Dog

 Of course, finding a dog-friendly destination complete with quality food options and fun outdoor activities requires a little extra research.
 To help you plan an elevated vacation for you and your pup, Bustle partnered with Castor & Pollux®, the maker of America's #1 organic pet food brand, to ask food blogger Skyler Bouchard and her four-legged BFF, Poppy, how they spent a weekend in Telluride, Colorado.
-This duo had everything planned out from where to stay, what fun local activities to do, and even how to make sure they were both getting the highest quality food available over the course of their travel.
+This duo had everything planned out, from where to stay, what fun local activities to do, and even how to make sure they were both getting the highest quality food available over the course of their travel.

 Are you starting to feel a bit inspired to plan a getaway with your furry best friend?
-Read on to find out how Skyler and Poppy pulled off their trip, then start planning one for yourself!
+Read on to find out how Skyler and Poppy pulled off their trip, and then start planning one for yourself!

 Where To Stay

 Searching for pet-friendly places to stay may feel like you’re limiting your options, but the truth is there are many hotel chains and vacation rentals that are happy to accommodate pets.
-For Skyler and Poppy, a dog-friendly hotel was the right choice for their trip, especially because they had so many outdoor activities on their itinerary close by like the Telluride Wine Festival and a gondola ride.
+For Skyler and Poppy, a dog-friendly hotel was the right choice for their trip, especially because they had so many outdoor activities on their itinerary close by, like the Telluride Wine Festival and a gondola ride.
 However, if you’re traveling to a less walkable destination, a rental with a yard might be a better option.

 Whatever you decide, it’s important to do your research ahead of time to ensure your pet fits any mandatory criteria (for example, some hotels have a weight restriction on pets allowed).
 Once you’ve booked your stay, make sure to pack your pup’s favorite toy, treats, and their favorite ORGANIX recipe, like Poppy's go-to Castor & Pollux ORGANIX® Organic Chicken & Oatmeal Recipe, which is USDA certified organic and is made without corn, soy, or wheat.